Karalee

 Recent residential development output has been above average within Karalee when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Karalee had around 29 residential properties approved annually.
-Between FY-21 and FY-25, about 146 homes were approved, with 17 more in FY-26 so far.
+AreaSearch analysis of ABS building approval numbers shows Karalee had approximately 29 residential properties approved annually.
+From FY-21 to FY-25, around 146 homes were approved, with an additional 17 in FY-26.

-This averages to approximately 5.5 new residents per home built over those years.
-The average construction cost of these dwellings was $481,000, indicating a focus on premium developments.
-Compared to Greater Brisbane, Karalee had significantly lower building activity, around 53.0% below the regional average per person.
-This scarcity typically boosts demand and prices for existing properties in the area.
+This results in about 5.5 new residents per year for every home built over those five years.
+The average construction cost of these new properties is $481,000, indicating a focus on the premium market.
+Compared to Greater Brisbane, Karalee has significantly lower building activity, with 53.0% fewer approvals per person.
+All approved constructions in Karalee have been standalone homes, maintaining its low density character and appealing to those seeking space.

-All new constructions were standalone homes, maintaining Karalee's traditional low-density character with a focus on family homes.
-As of now, there are estimated to be 410 people per dwelling approval in the area.
-By 2041, AreaSearch forecasts an increase of 707 residents.
-At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting population growth beyond current projections.
+Currently, there are an estimated 410 people per dwelling approval in the area.
+By 2041, AreaSearch forecasts an increase of 713 residents.
+At current development rates, new housing supply should meet demand comfortably, providing good conditions for buyers and potentially supporting population growth beyond projections.

 Frequently Asked Questions - Development